 BANK OF JAPAN: Market watchers are awaiting the Japanese central bank’s latest policy statement.
 No big changes are expected but investors will be on the watch for any comments from policymakers on inflation or hints about when they plan to scale back a monetary easing program aimed at stimulating Asia’s second biggest economy through huge central bank purchases of government bonds.

 TARIFFS: Trump approved tariffs on imported solar-energy components and large washing machines, in a move aimed at helping U.S. manufacturers.
 The tariffs, aimed at cheaper imports from rival makers in places like China and South Korea, raise the threat of a trade war between the U.S. and Asia.
 The companies that sought the tariffs said 30 U.S. solar-manufacturing facilities had shut in the past five years as China plotted to flood the global market with cheap products to weaken U.S. manufacturing.

 WALL STREET: Major U.S. benchmarks had a strong finish.
 The Standard & Poor’s 500 index picked up 0.8 percent to close at 2,832.97.
 The Dow Jones industrial average rose 0.6 percent to 26,214.60.
 The Nasdaq composite added 1 percent to 7,408.03.

 CURRENCIES: The dollar slipped to 110.69 yen from 110.93 yen in late trading Thursday.
 The euro weakened to $1.2261 from $1.2263.

-ENERGY: Benchmark U.S. crude added 78 cents to $44.83 a barrel in electronic trading on the New York Mercantile Exchange.
-It gained 19 cents to $44.05 a barrel in New York.
-Brent crude, used to price international oils, advanced 58 cents to $46.46 a barrel in London.
+ENERGY: Oil futures extended gains.
+Benchmark U.S. crude rose 35 cents to $63.92 a barrel in electronic trading on the New York Mercantile Exchange.
+The contract rose 26 cents to $63.57 a barrel on Thursday.
+Brent crude, used to price international oils, added 37 cents to $69.40 a barrel in London.